E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/improvedOverlap/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-The following module present an improved overlap between communication and computation for the DL_MESO_DPD packge on multi-GPUs.
+The following module present an improved overlap between communication and computation for the DL_MESO_DPD package on multi-GPUs.

 A binary mixture phase separation test case up to 1.8 billion particles has been used for weak and strong benchmarks.
 The results show good scaling in both cases up to 1024 GPUs.
 After that the scaling without improved overlap quicly tails off while the other shows good efficiency (>85%)